phrutis/Passphrases/README.md

 Where can I get a base of addresses to start?</br>
 in telegram phrutis<hr>

+Explain what we are looking for?</br>
+How it works?
+What's this?</br>
+[Here is a good example](https://allprivatekeys.com/try-your-passphrase) of work for you.</br>
+The difference is that instead of requests to the blockchain, the program checks against the database of addresses with a positive balance.<hr>

 I found.
 What to do?</br>
 When you find the passphrase, a message will appear in the window.</br>
 ===== FOUND =====</br>